 In this increasingly technological world – and with the rise in online businesses, VAs are an in demand job.

 Like Tim Ferriss, clients are hiring VAs because they can pay for a task or just the amount of hours worked and save money.
 This also frees up their time to do other business building projects.

 People are becoming VAs because they like the flexibility to set their own hours.
-The work from home benefit.
+The work at home benefit.
 The average pay is $25-40/hour (with some making $100/hour).
 It’s the perfect role for stay-at-home moms.

 How do you become a good Virtual Assistant?

 Like any job, you can jump in.
 Sink or swim.
 If you don’t want to waste time and make serious money fast, there are best practices to follow.
 You need to get the best Virtual Assistant training.